codewithmikee/personal-portfolio-with-terminal-using-nextjs-shadcnui/data-structure-update plan.md

+# ✅ MIGRATION COMPLETED

+**Status**: The enhanced data structure has been successfully implemented and is now the primary data structure for the portfolio.
+All legacy files have been removed and the codebase has been cleaned up.

+**Current Structure**: The portfolio now uses the enhanced data structure as the main data format, with all components and hooks updated to work with the new format.

+---

+## Original Design Document

 Excellent question!
 As a seasoned fullstack developer with Laravel/Next.js expertise, your portfolio should showcase both your technical depth and breadth.
 Let me design a comprehensive data structure that works seamlessly for both UI and terminal navigation.

 ## Comprehensive Portfolio Data Structure